OstapHetman/MEAN-Stack-Front-To-Back/README.txt

 The full code will be on Github when it is done.

-This is the code from video number 3
+This is the code from video number 4.
+It is the full back end

 #Usage